Almost optimal query algorithm for hitting set using a subset query: Algorithm for

 Based on the number of hyperedges forming the sunflower, the core of a sunflower can be \emph{large}, \emph{significant}, or \emph{small}.
-We take them in such a way that each large core is significant and each significant core (and hence, large core also) must intersect with any hitting set.
-The formal definition follows.
+We will now fix the definitions in such a way that each large core is significant and each significant core (and hence, large core also) must intersect with any hitting set.